Paint an accent wall without painter's tape

 How to Paint Without Painter’s Tape

-I did not use painter’s tape for anything I painted in our house.
-I’ve painted two of our 3 floors, including the stairwell between them, and 3 accent walls.
-[Basement, you’re next!]
-Pulling back painter’s tape to find paint bleed terrified me.
-Painting is hard work, and having to redo it when you think your done is not something I wanted to experience.
+I did not use painter’s tape for anything I painted in our house and I’ve painted all of our 3 floors, including the stairwells between them, and 3 accent walls.
+Pulling back painter’s tape to find that paint had bled through terrified me.
+Painting is hard work, and having to redo it when you think you’re done is not something I wanted to experience.
 Not to mention, taping everything is incredibly time consuming.
-I knew I didn’t have the patience to do that.
+I learned how to paint without painter’s tape and you can too!

 This post contains affiliate links.
 I make a commission for purchases made through those links.

-In each room I followed this plan of attack once each room was ready to paint.
+In each room I followed this plan of attack once each room was ready to paint:

-- Cut in & roll ceiling
+2. cut in & roll ceiling

-- Paint any accent walls
+4. any accent walls

 The left and right walls haven’t been painted yet.
 Ceiling and trim paint overlap onto the walls.